Avanade/CoreEx/src/CoreEx/RefData/README.md

 `SortOrder` | Defines the sort order (integer) within the underlying reference data collection.
 `IsActive` | Indicates whether the value is active or not.
 It is up to the application what to do when a value is not considered active.

-Additional _secondary_ properties are as follows.
+Additional _secondary_ (largely optional) properties are as follows.

 Property | Description
 -|-
+`Description` | A further more detailed textual `string` used for display within an application; e.g. help-style text.
 `StartDate` | The `IsValid` validity start date (`null` indicates not defined) where [`IReferenceDataContext`](./IReferenceDataContext.cs)
 `EndDate` | The `IsValid` validity end date (`null` indicates not defined).
 `ETag` | The entity tag ([`IETag`](../Entities/IETag.cs)) for optimistic concurrency and [`IF-MATCH`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Match) checking.